 1. There’s a table set up at the back of the sanctuary with toys and activities if you want to all stay in service together but give your littles the space to play and roam as they naturally would.
 (We promise the noise and commotion is not a distraction!)

 Basically our standpoint is; you do you.
 There is zero judgment or expectation on how you should parent on Sunday morning.
+Kids are not only WELCOME at Hope, they are CELEBRATED as an equals.

 Hope is different from other churches I’ve attended because for me Hope revealed that I had a lot to discover about my relationship with God.
 Through interacting with my fellow members I learned that the understanding of the Holy text doesn’t end with “knowing all the answers,” but a realization that the newfound lessons & revelations are as everlasting as God’s love for us.